JuanSapena/latex-presentation/README.md

 + There are no frills at the periphery of the slides.
 + Slides with figures, tables, and section headings can easily be inserted into the presentation.
 + The aspect ratio is set to 4:3.
-+ The file `presentation.pdf` illustrates the output of the template.

 ## Usage